triggertiger/Model2Production/README.md

 2. Install git-lfs
 3. create a project folder in the desired location. for example: mkdir ******
 4. clone the repo: *******link********* (pay attention: the repo is relatively large)
-5. Pull the init.sql file using git-lfs: `git lfs pull`
+5. Inside the project main directory, pull the init.sql file using git-lfs: `git lfs pull`
 6. Pull the images from Docker hub:
     a. `docker pull triggertiger/model_production:postgres` (might be that 'sudo' is required in case that permission is denied)
     b. `docker pull triggertiger/model_production:latest`
 7. Run: `docker compose -f docker-compose.yml up`
 8. In the first run, building the database might take several minutes.
-9. The app is running on localhost, on port 8080. go to http://127.0.0.1:8080 in your browser, follow the
+9. The app is running on localhost, on port 8080.
+Go to http://127.0.0.1:8080 in your browser, follow the screens and view the predictions.

 ## Reproduction:

-2. create a virtual environment and download the requirements `python3.9 -m venv model2production`
+1. create a virtual environment and download the requirements `python3.9 -m venv model2production`
     `source model2production/bin/activate`
     `pip install -r requirements_mlflow.txt`

     **note:** make sure that tensorflow version is  <2.15, to avoid potential issues with MLFlow logging.

-WhatDoWeDoTonight

-3. Download the [dataset](https://www.kaggle.com/datasets/ealtman2019/credit-card-transactions/data?select=credit_card_transactions-ibm_v2.csv) from Kaggle and save it under `/data/6y_ibm.csv`
+2. Download the [dataset](https://www.kaggle.com/datasets/ealtman2019/credit-card-transactions/data?select=credit_card_transactions-ibm_v2.csv) from Kaggle and save it under `/data/6y_ibm.csv`
     > You can use the kaggle-cli tool for this with kaggle-cli tool (installed with the requirements), by running:
     'kg dataset -u <username> -p <password> -o <owner> -d <dataset>`.
-4. Make sure you have Postgres running
+3. Make sure you have Postgres running
 4. Run: data/set_database.sh which will execute:
     - data/clean_csv.py
     - data/db_population.py
     - data/db_setup.py
 5. In order to run experiments, make sure to update the environment variables in the .env file. you can run: `python experiments_pipeline.py`
-5. You're all set!
+6. You're all set!
     for experiments with new model parameters, run experiments_pipeline.py.
     Continue as with the user instructions.